JModi16/Pilates/README.md

 * [Classes Page](documentation/classes-w3validator.png)
 * [Contact Us Page](documentation/contact-w3validator.png)
 * [Book Now Page](documentation/booking-w3validator.png)
-* The success.html page providing conformation when a class iis booked, was free from errors and warnings
+* The success.html page providing confirmation when a class is booked, was free from errors and warnings.
 ### CSS
 * [CSS Validator](https://jigsaw.w3.org/css-validator/) was used to test the CSS, and shows no errors.
+I encountered a major problem with css validation failing due to class .btn:hover not closing.
+When closed with a curly bracket }, caused a major appearance problem with the websites borders and colours and changed the appearance drastically.I contacted tutor support, they manage to get the css to pass, by making an adjustment in the css.
+It wasnt clear how, but related to the .container class.
+However, after checking my site I found my headings were decreased in size, the font-family of headings had changed to the primary font.
+I changed the section headings back to secondary font 'Mocando' Cursive, changed the .display-6 class to 40px and centreed div-class col-12 from left to centre.
 * [CSS Check ](documentation/css-jigsaw-w3validator.png)

 ## Lighthouse Testing
-* Lighthouse testing was performed on all four pages
+* Lighthouse testing was performed on all four pages.
+I was satisfied with the site results across all pages.
+I found the performance could have been better, which was impacted by images.
+I did try to compress and rename the images using Adobe Express Image Resizer, but that did not make much difference.
 * [Home Page](documentation/lighthouse-home.png)
 * [Classes Page](documentation/lighthouse-classes.png)
 * [Contact Us Page](documentation/lighthouse-contactus.png)